FuelLabs/fuel-specs/specs/tx_validity.md

 This section defines _standardness rules_ for transactions: the bare minimum required to accept an unconfirmed transaction into a mempool.
 Chains of unconfirmed transactions are omitted.

-For a transaction `tx` and state `state`, the following checks must pass.
+For a transaction `tx`, state `state`, and contract set `contracts`, the following checks must pass.

 ### Version